-While the complete list of the Americans who undertook the Boston Tea Party has never been assembled, Joseph Dyar long said he was one of them and that his wife was one of the women who made the copper coloring that the patriots used to disguise themselves as Indians.
+While the complete list of the Americans who undertook the Boston Tea Party has never been found, Joseph Dyar long said he belonged to them.
+He also said his wife helped make the copper coloring that the patriots used to disguise themselves as Indians.

 Unfortunately for Dyar he made his claims too close to the ears of British soldiers.
-Dyar was a seafaring man from the North End of Boston, and as he made ready to set sail in early 1774 the British arrested him.
+Dyar, a seafaring man from the North End of Boston, made ready to set sail in early 1774.
+The British, however, arrested him.
 The official charge: he had encouraged British soldiers to desert.

 Dyar was sent to England aboard a vessel carrying Admiral Montagu.
 His family knew nothing of his arrest, assuming he had gone to sea as planned.
-Far from telling all about the Tea Party – if he actually knew it – Dyar swore under oath that a British colonel tried to bribe him to frame John Hancock as the instigator of the Tea Party.
-He swore also that Admiral Montagu repeated the offer while carrying him to England.
+Far from telling all about the Tea Party – if he actually knew it – Dyar did something quite different.
+He swore under oath that a British colonel tried to bribe him to frame John Hancock as the instigator of the Tea Party.
+He swore also that Admiral Montagu repeated the offer while taking him to England.

-John Andrews, a Boston merchant who kept his relatives in Philadelphia informed of the goings on in Boston, noted in his letters that Dyar explained that his original statements about the tea party could be chalked up as his “being an artful fellow and one who pretends to know everything.”
+John Andrews was a Boston merchant who kept his relatives in Philadelphia informed of the goings on in Boston, He told them Dyar explained that his original statements about the Tea Party could be chalked up as his “being an artful fellow.”
+He also pretended “to know everything.”

 Persuaded that he knew nothing, the British sent Dyar home in October of 1774.
-British officials conferred with Hancock and assured him that there had been no attempt to frame him.
+British officials conferred with Hancock and assured him that no one tried to frame him.

-As Andrews recounted the encounter: “Captain Montresor ran behind a cart to escape his fury, upon which he flung the pistols at him and run off flourishing the Colonel's cutlass, and proceeded directly to Cambridge and went into the room where the provincial Congress were sitting, and told them he had got one of the swords that Lord North had sent over to kill them with.”
+As Andrews recounted the fight, “Captain Montresor ran behind a cart to escape his fury.”
+(Montresor’s daughter would marry Ethan Allen.)
+Dyar then flung the pistols at him and run off flourishing the colonel’s cutlass, Andrews wrote.
+He then proceeded directly to Cambridge and went into the room where the Provincial Congress were sitting. “[He] told them he had got one of the swords that Lord North had sent over to kill them with,” wrote Andrews.

-Dyar was still denied justice by the Provincial Congress: “When they came to know what he had been doing, they immediately sent for an officer and committed him.”
+The Provincial Congress denied Dyar the justice he sought.
+“When they came to know what he had been doing, they immediately sent for an officer and committed him,” wrote Andrews.

 Dyar would go on to serve in the American Revolution, ferrying supplies to Long Island for the Continental Army.
-He was captured nine times by the British and died in 1783 from the effects of beatings administered by his British captors.
+He was captured nine times by the British.
+He died in 1783 from the effects of beatings administered by his British captors.